 My books might be for you if:

 - You like Carl Hiaasen and fancy storylines set in Scotland instead of Florida.

 - You want an escapist read, not something longlisted for The Man Booker.

-- You don’t want to spend more than three quid on a book.
+- You don’t want to spend more than four quid on a book.

-I currently live in the Scottish Borders with my partner Claire and am at work on a second novella, called Bronchial Billy.
+I currently live in the Scottish Borders and am at work on a fourth novel, called Lay Misty For Me.